 How Long Does It Take To Get Over The Love Of Your Life?

-We never really forget the love of our life.
-Their memories are always with us.
-We keep recalling them every time someone talks about them, or we experience something related to them.
+It takes at least a year to get over the love of your life, feel better and move on.
+But in a true sense, we never really forget the love of our life.
+Their memories will always remain with us.
+We’ll keep recalling them every time someone talks about them or we experience something related to them.

-Usually, people take at least more than three months to move on gradually and at least a couple of years to stop feeling anxious to the point where they break down.
+Usually, people take at least three months to move on gradually and at least a couple of years to stop feeling anxious to the point where they break down.